-Make one long fold from the bottom of the container to the diapered skirt, followed by a shorter fold.
+The balance of the canopy is stacked on the right side of the container (again, between the divider flaps and the side flap) using one long stow from the bottom of the container to the diapered skirt, followed by a shorter fold approximately 14 inches long.
 Spread the apex out flat, and route the bridle to the center of the pack between the top two grommets.

 All folds should be fairly loose to evenly distribute the bulk of the canopy throughout the pack.
+There is no need to overfill the corners.